 Prince Charles unveiled the Terra Carta charter at the One Planet Summit in France in January 2021, as a roadmap for the private sector to put sustainable practices at the heart of their businesses by 2030.
 Based on the Magna Carta, which shaped our fundamental rights and liberties over 800 years ago, the Terra Carta aims to encourage collaboration amongst industry leaders to agree to practical actions; establishing a clear recovery plan for Nature, People & Planet.

 After 50 years of campaigning for the environment, The Prince of Wales’ appeal puts nature as the driving force behind economic and industry growth moving forward, and relies on the co-operation of businesses across the board to make this a reality.
 Some of the policies detailed in the manifesto are outlined below;

-We are once again proud to be part of this wider sustainability conversation, helping to catalyse tangible change in the industry by encouraging large corporations to recognise their responsibility to the environment.
+We are once again proud to be part of this wider sustainability conversation, helping to catalyze tangible change in the industry by encouraging large corporations to recognize their responsibility to the environment.
 To read more policies within the Terra Carta please click here.